publicsensors/MicrocontrollerKits/Sensors/README.md

 This will halt the current series of environmental samples.
 To start a new set of samples (with a new set of data files, if they are being recorded), reboot the microcontroller with `ctrl-d` from a computer interface, or press the `RST` button on the microcontroller.

-If a looping static switch is present, sampling can be **paused** by moving that switch to the `off` position.
-Pressing the sampling button, or moving the looping static switch to the `on` position, will **resume** sampling (using the already-existing data files if they are being recorded).

 ## Setting up sampling parameters
 The [parameter](https://en.wikipedia.org/wiki/Parameter) settings that users most frequently want to modify are specified in the form of a dictionary, called `params`, in `user_params.py` in the `SetUp` directory: